-Resolved, that to increase the interest and effectiveness of the Particular Synods, and to give them more fully the place they were designed to occupy in our denominational system, the "superintendence" (assigned to them in the Constitution) "over the spiritual interests and concerns of the several Classes within their bounds" is of the utmost importance, and should be carried out, not as a matter of routine or formal report, but in the spirit of mutual helpfulness and desire for the spiritual growth and prosperity of each and all; and their attention is hereby earnestly called to the matter, and the devising of means to the end."13
+Resolved, that to increase the interest and effectiveness of the Particular Synods, and to give them more fully the place they were designed to occupy in our denominational system, the "superintendence" (assigned to them in the Constitution) "over the spiritual interests and concerns of the several Classes within their bounds" is of the utmost importance, and should be carried out, not as a matter of routine or formal report, but in the spirit of mutual helpfulness and desire for the spiritual growth and prosperity of each and all; and their attention is hereby earnestly called to the matter, and the devising of means to the end."13 the dynamic interplay between two New Testament imperatives, episkopè and koinonia, or "oversight" and "community."14 In our Constitution, "oversight" is "superintendence."

-The committee's report displays not only a sober intimacy with the working realities of classes and synods, but also, by zeroing in on "superintendence," reveals an implicit understanding of Reformed polity in its nature and ideals.
-According to Professor Leon van den Broeke, the core of Reformed polity is the dynamic interplay between two New Testament imperatives, episkopè and koinonia, or "oversight" and "community."
-In our Constitution, "oversight" is "superintendence."
 The primary task of our assemblies, which are communities of office-bearers, is oversight.
 The community of the general synod oversees the regional synods, the community of the regional synod oversees the classes, and the community of the classis oversees the congregations.
 If we compare Reformed polity to other Protestant polities, we can say that Congregational polities are communal, but their assemblies have little responsibility for oversight, while Episcopal polities practice oversight, but they do this through hierarchies, not assemblies.
 Reformed polity seeks an idealistic middle way that balances the two biblical imperatives, and this dynamic balance is not easy to maintain.